petermartens98/Heart-Rate-Analysis-and-Prediction-Models/README.md

 #### Link To Data: https://www.kaggle.com/datasets/saurav9786/heart-rate-prediction

+#### Related Project of Mine: Heart Attack Physiological Factors EDA and Prediction Models
+Python EDA looking at the physiological factors contributing to heart attacks for over 300 patients.
+After looking at multiple ML predictive models, able to predict the likelihood of a heart attack with up to 92%
+#### Link to my previous project: https://github.com/petermartens98/Heart-Attack-Analysis-and-Predictive-Models

 ## Objective
 The objective is to build a regressor model which can predict the heart rate of an individual.